peerlibrary/meteor-segfault-handler/README.md

 segfault-handler package
 ========================

-Meteor package for capturing Meteor stack trace on `SIGSEGV` or `SIGBUS` signals and receiving a callback when they occur.
+Meteor package for capturing Meteor stack trace on `SIGSEGV` and `SIGBUS` signals and receiving a callback when they occur.
 It is built upon [node-segfault-handler](https://github.com/ddopson/node-segfault-handler) node.js package.